-New in this release are all data items from OS Follow-up Questionnaires for years 4 through 8 (Forms 144 through 148) and Form 149, "Supplement to OS Follow-Up Questionnaire".
-These datasets are based on data collected through September 12, 2005.
+The OS follow-up data sets include all data items from OS Follow-up Questionnaires for years 3 through 8 (Forms 143 through 148) and Form 149, "Supplement to OS Follow-Up Questionnaire".
+These data sets are based on data collected through September 12, 2005.

-In addition, the Form 143 dataset has been updated.
-The variable "Alcohol servings per week" has been moved to the Form 60 data files f60a_base_dd_inv.dat (baseline) and f60a_os_fu_dd_inv.dat (OS follow-up).
-The Form 60 datasets are a more appropriate location for this variable because it is derived entirely from Form 60 data.
-The variable "Contact Type" has been removed for consistency with the other OS follow-up datasets.
-The Form 143 dataset is now based on data collected through September 12, 2005.
+In the April 12, 2006 release, the variable "Alcohol servings per week" was moved to the Form 60 data sets.
+The Form 60 data sets are a more appropriate location for this variable because it is derived entirely from Form 60 data.
+The variable "Contact Type" was removed for consistency with the other OS follow-up data sets.